 22 Hill Hotel

-The 22 Hill Hotel is in an excellent location and has large, comfortable rooms with flat-screen televisions that have international channels.
+The 22 Hill Hotel is in an excellent location and has large, comfortable rooms with flat-screen televisions with international channels.

-The WiFi and breakfast buffet at this property is top-notch, as is the onsite restaurant – it offers Icelandic cuisine combined with international flavors and the chefs try to use fresh, local produce whenever they can.
+The WiFi and breakfast buffet at this property is top-notch, as is the onsite restaurant – it offers Icelandic cuisine combined with international flavors.
+The chefs try to use fresh, local produce whenever they can.